CesiumGS/3d-tiles/specification/Metadata/Semantics/README.md

 <!-- omit in toc -->
 ### **HORIZON_OCCLUSION_POINT**

-The horizon occlusion point of a tile.
-If this point is below the horizon, the entire tile is assumed to be below the horizon as well.
+The horizon occlusion point of a tile expressed in the ellipsoid-scaled fixed frame.
+If this point is below the horizon, the entire tile is below the horizon.
+See https://cesium.com/blog/2013/04/25/horizon-culling/ for more information.

 * Type: `ARRAY`
 * Component type: `FLOAT32` or `FLOAT64`